jbentivegna15/Senior-Project-2018-Force-Feedback-Glove/Progress Updates.md

 Luka Lipovac
 10/20/2017 - Reasearched methods of spatial positional tracking with minimal not increasing error.
 Found the Vive Tracker to be a useful tool as it can be mounted on teh arm in an unobtrusive manner and used for positioning the hand in space.
 As for tracking finger movement in space, looked into using gyroscopes to track angular changes in joints relative to the gyroscope placed underneath the vive tracker.
 Will implement a two joint system in the coming week to verify that this is a viable method.

+Varouzan Knouni:
+10/20/2017 -Looked into different menthods of tra=cking.
+Read pappers and compared methods which invlolved added math on data with methods that required minimal math on data.
+Namely methods that invlolded integration of acceleretioj data rejected for introducing cummulative error.
+Selected approach for finger tracking.
+That is to track relative angles between finger joints, finger to wrist and forearm to wrist for complete hand mapping.
+Ordered IMUs to start testing.

 Week 8:

 Joseph Bentivegna